 - If damage has occurred, take photos and contact your insurance company to organise permanent repairs.

 - If your home has significant damage, like a badly damaged roof or flooding, call the SES on 132 500.

 At 18/06/2020 15:30:00 the Bureau of Meteorology advised a cold and squally airstream over the far southwest of WA has eased.

 Roads have not been closed.

-Road information may also be available from Main Roads WA by calling 138 138 or visiting www.mainroads.wa.gov.au OR CITY OF ALBANY.
+Road information may also be available from Main Roads WA by calling 138 138 or visiting travelmap.mainroads.wa.gov.au or by contacting your local Shire.

 KEEP UP TO DATE: